rmit-s3522101-yiquan-chew/SEPT2017/README.md

 ### Running attention
 OwnerFunction.java:
-add employee part
+Add employee part:
 1. the working time format must be (HourMIn).
 Eg. 0800-1500
 2. the working date format must be (DDMMYYYY).
 Eg. 05052017
 3. When finish to create employee, it should need to refresh on whole project and that will display the 				employee activity txtfile.
 Eg. select SEPT2017-master -> right click -> refresh.
-Then it can do for 				      booking add activity part
+Then it can do for 				      booking
+Add activity part:
 1. the activity duration format must be minute.
 Eg. 15 or 30

 ### Synopsis